zaalbarxx/vue-codemod/README.md

   -v, --version               Show version number                      [boolean]

 Examples:
-  npx vue-codemod ./src -a                  Run all rules to convert all
+  vue-codemod ./src -a                  Run all rules to convert all
-                                            relevant files in the ./src folder npx vue-codemod                           Run slot-attribute rule to convert ./src/components/HelloWorld.vue -t        HelloWorld.vue slot-attribute
+                                            relevant files in the ./src folder vue-codemod                           Run slot-attribute rule to convert ./src/components/HelloWorld.vue -t        HelloWorld.vue slot-attribute
 ```

 ### Migrating from Vue 2 to Vue 3

-1. Run the `-a` command: `npx vue-codemod <path> -a`
+1. Run the `-a` command: `vue-codemod <path> -a`
 2. Manually migrate some cases which `vue-codemod` doesn't cover based on [Manual Migration Guide](./docs/manual-guide.md).
 3. Make sure to use [@vue/compat](https://github.com/vuejs/vue-next/tree/master/packages/vue-compat) to build
 4. Serve the app in development mode, fix the runtime deprecation warnings